 Singh Research Group

-- Stem Cell Engineering: Study interactions of stem cells within their local surroundings, which could lead to new advances in regenerative medicine, including the grafting of neurons for short or long nerve gaps in the treatment of neurological disorders.
+- Stem Cell Engineering: Study biophysical interactions of stem cells within their local surroundings and develop engineered stem cells.
+These stem cells can lead to new advances in regenerative medicine, including the grafting of neurons for short or long nerve gaps in the treatment of neurological disorders.

-- Cell Mechanobiology and Micro-Nano-Bioengineering: Study interactions of cells with their extracellular matrix (such as adhesive integrins and focal adhesions) and develop engineered micro-nano-technologies, nanomaterials, and tissue surrogates
+- Micro-Nano-Bioengineering and Cell Mechanobiology: Study interactions of cells with their extracellular matrix (such as adhesive integrins and focal adhesions) and develop engineered micro-nano-technologies, nanomaterials, and tissue surrogates.

 4/07/2017 Prof Singh receives the prestigious Society for Biomaterials Young Investigator Award!
 Gives a plenary lecture at the 2017 SFB Annual Meeting in Minneapolis!